YueLiPicasso/OCanrenTutorial/DefineTypes/helloWorld/README.md

  The effect is, for instance, we can use `==` rather than the longer `===` or `unify` (both defined in [Core](../../ocanren/src/core/Core.mli#L36)) according to the [prescription](../../ocanren/camlp5/pa_ocanren.ml#L238).

+## Summary

+The most characteristic part of OCanren programming, compared with other dialects of logic/relational programming such as Prolog and Scheme miniKanren, is that it has an involved type system.
+The same piece of information like "hello world!\n" simultaneously inhabits conceptually different domains signified by the types _string_ and _(string, string logic) injected_.
+A syntax preprocessor is also involved with the intention to make OCanren programs look intuitive in the eyes of an OCaml and (Scheme based) miniKanren programmer.
+In the next lesson, we will use OCanren to work with constant constructors of variant types, moving on to the next level of complexity from that of this lesson where we deal with primitive OCaml values such as a string literal.